 Overview of Sports at GIS

 The Athletics Department at GIS is here to serve your children by providing quality sports programs to as many students as possible.
-We believe that this adds to the student’s well-roundedness and helps them build good character both on and off the field.
+We believe that this adds to the student’s well-roundedness and helps them build good character both on and off the field/court, enhancing their verall experience and education at GIS.

 In an effort to help parents guide their children to make informed, wise decisions about their time and involvement in sports, we have compiled a summary of sports at GIS.
 The GIS Athletics' Vision Statement found in the school handbook gives a full description of GIS sports.
-GIS offers two means of sports involvement: recreation league for elementary students and conference competitive play.
+GIS offers three means of sports involvement: recreation league for elementary students, travel, and conference competitive play.

 Meet our Athletic Department